macder/wfv-validation/README.md

 First error message is the first rule declared.

-eg. `'required'` is the first error when rules are declared as:
-`['required', 'email']` and both validations fail.
+eg. `required` is the first error if rules are declared: `['required', 'email']` and both validations fail.

 Get all errors: